R62 (New York City Subway car)

 The R62 is a New York City Subway car model built between 1983 and 1985 by Kawasaki Heavy Industries in Kobe, Japan, for the A Division.
-A total of 325 cars were built, originally as single car units.
+A total of 325 cars were built, originally as single units.
 When the reliability of the fleet improved, they were converted to five-car sets.
 The cars replaced the remaining R12s, R14s, and R15s, which were all retired by the end of 1984.

 The R62 was the first order of A Division cars in 20 years (following the R36 order from 1963), and the first stainless steel subway car built for the A Division.
 The first cars entered revenue service testing on November 29, 1983, and officially entered service on May 7, 1984.
-The R62s are scheduled to remain in service until 2023–2026, when they will be replaced with the R262s.
+The R62s are scheduled to remain in service until the mid 2030s, when they will be replaced with the R262s.

 Description

 The R62s are numbered 1301–1625, totaling 325 cars.
 Each car was purchased at an average price of US$918,293.

 The R62 was the first stainless steel and air-conditioned subway car built for the A Division.
-A graffiti-resistant glaze was applied to all of the cars because of the extensive graffiti tagging of nearly all of the subway cars in the system since 1971.
+A graffiti-resistant glaze was applied to all of the cars because of the extensive graffiti tagging of nearly all of the subway cars in the system since 1969.
 They continued a controversial interior design by employing bucket seating, which was very narrow, with each seat being about 17 in wide.
 This reduced the number of seats per car when compared to standard bench seating, but allowed for higher standing capacity.
 This design originated with the R44 and continued through the R68A order.
 Five cars in the order (1587–1591) were built with bench seating after complaints by passengers upon delivery.

 The R62s have full-width cabs at each end of each five-car set, but retain intermediate half-width cabs in the remaining cab positions, as the trains were originally built as single cars.

 The R62s also brought back the much more reliable WABCO RT-2 or SMEE braking system after an absence from subway equipment last used on their R42s in 1969.
 WABCO also discontinued their trouble-prone RT-5 or P-wire braking systems after disastrous results, with continuous teething problems used during the 1970s period.